Aphaniteja/datasciencecoursera/Getting and Cleaning Data Project/Readme.md

 * Meanwhile the names of the columns of the dataset2 are changed to names provided in the features file.

 * Using the grep function  the measurements on the mean and standard deviation for each measurement are extracted into a file called df2.
+In this case I have assumed only mean() and std() variables as the required ones.

 * Activity (labels) and subject columns are appended.